 - 1. Choke knob

 - 2. Throttle grip

-- 3. Start position
+- 3. Start position Engine cold

+- 4. Start position Engine warm

 IMPORTANT: You may need to use the choke when restarting a warm engine.
 If your engine does not start quickly when warm, follow the procedure for cold starting.